 Please note: Need-based grants are available to cover travel and lodging expenses.
 Please indicate your interest in being considered for a grant on the application.

 Schedule, Location and Travel Information

-The academy will take place Tuesday through Thursday, October 2–4, 2018, in Modesto, Calif.
+The academy will take place Tuesday through Thursday, October 2–4, 2018, at the DoubleTree by Hilton Hotel Modesto.
 To gain the full benefit of the academy experience, please plan to attend all sessions.